Shared Clinical Workstation Security and Access

 - Takes too long and wastes time: Even on shared accounts, doctors and nurses may need to switch accounts for a particular application.
 More time wasted if the process for logging out and in again it long and takes too many types (with room for the too-often mistyping error).
 Prevent wasted time from repeated logins throughout the workday.

-How to manage shared workstation security.
+How to manage shared clinical shared computer workstation security.

 IT admins are under intense pressure to provide both fast and secure access to computers.
 But a litany of restrictive parameters may prevent such a task from being easily achievable in many IT teams’ situations.
 One problem is that certain desktop applications require clinicians share a common login account.
 But this is in violation of compliance.
 How does an IT team solve the issue of needing individual accounts but the situation requires a shared account?
 Using an identity management solution like GateKeeper Enterprise for healthcare, IT admins can allow users to login with a shared account while retaining accurate log events session user’s true identity.
 Even on shared accounts, GateKeeper identities each unique session user using their respectively issued token.
 No more typing any passwords on the shared computer, common login account, and individual login accounts.